-- Chesterfield County government offices will open at 10:30 a.m. on Friday, Oct.
-12. Designated staff must report to work as usual.
+Chesterfield County government offices, libraries and convenience centers will open late at 10 a.m. on Tuesday, Dec.
+11. Designated staff must report to work as usual.

 Important Phone Numbers During Severe Weather